I present here some personal material for the HP 110 Plus or Portable Plus:

 Templates of 1MB, 4MB and 16MB disc images are provided below:

-image files (empty) for ILPer versions 1.5x.
-NEW
+disc image files (empty) for ILPer versions 1.5x and 2.x.

 The 1MB volume provides a flexible way to share data with other software using disc images, such as DOSBox.